casparderksen/docker-thorntail-jee8-microprofile/README.md

 ## Running from Docker

-TO run the application from Docker with https enabled and H2 database:
+To run the application from Docker with https enabled and H2 database:

     $ mvn package -Pdocker
     $ docker run --rm -it -p 8443:8443 -v $(pwd)/security:/opt/security myapp -Shttps -Sh2